Egidia (?)1

 Major Robert Aldworth was born on 11 June 1827.1 He was the son of Richard Oliver Aldworth and Letitia Hare.1 He married Louisa Mary Tolley, daughter of Maj.-Gen. Henry Dunbar Tolley and Frances Brodrick, on 23 May 1867.
 They had no children.1 He died on 12 March 1907 at age 79.1

-Major Robert Aldworth lived at Newmarket, County Cork, Ireland.1 He held the office of Justice of the Peace (J.P.) for County Cork.1 He lived at Westlake, Somerset, England.1 He held the office of Justice of the Peace (J.P.) for Somerset.1 He was registered as a Barrister-at-Law in 1852.1 He gained the rank of Honorary Major in the service of the King's Royal Rifle Corps, formerly the North Cork Militia.1
+He lived at Newmarket, County Cork, IrelandG.1 He held the office of Justice of the Peace (J.P.) for County Cork.1 He lived at Westlake, Somerset, EnglandG.1 He held the office of Justice of the Peace (J.P.) for Somerset.1 He was registered as a Barrister-at-Law in 1852.1 He gained the rank of Honorary Major in the King's Royal Rifle Corps, formerly the North Cork Militia.1

 Citations